 -- Back to top --

-International students are eligible to receive financial assistance from William Jewell College in a the following ways:
+International students are eligible to receive financial assistance from William Jewell College in the following ways.
+Academic scholarship levels for international applicants are considered on an individual basis by the Scholarship Committee.

 - Jewell Grant